dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 });
 ```

-Read more about this in https://github.com/dfahlander/Dexie.js/wiki/Simplify-with-yield
+Read more about this in [Simplify with yield](/docs/Simplify-with-yield)